Last update January 7, 2020.

 - Wordfence Security.
 This plugin protects my website from being hacked (such attempts are more common than you may think).

-- Contact Form 7.
+- WP Forms Lite.
 An easy way to set up a contact form where readers can contact me and that keeps the spam emails far away from me.

 - Easy Social Share Buttons.
 A really flexible plugin for adding social media buttons and many more things related to social media to your website.
 It’s not free, but you only have to make a one-time payment of $19 to use it for many, many years.